conda/infrastructure/TRIAGING.md

 - Determining if support can be provided for errors and questions
 - Closing out of any duplicate/off-topic issues

-The triaging engineer on rotation is not seeking to _resolve_ issues that arise.
+The triaging engineers on rotation are not seeking to _resolve_ issues that arise.
 Instead, the goal is to understand the ticket and to understand whether it is an issue in the first place and to then collect as much relevant information as possible so that the maintainers of `conda` can make an informed decision on the appropriate resolution schedule necessary.

 Issues will remain in the "Triaging" column as long as the issue is in an investigatory phase (_e.g._, querying the user for more details, asking the user to attempt other workarounds, other debugging efforts, etc.) and are likely to remain in this state the longest but should still be progressing over the course of 1-2 weeks.